kaya3/MJr/notes/index.md

 - `field` and `observe` rules
 - Search
 - Periodic grids
-- Rewrite rules whose output pattern is dependent on both the current grid state and the match position

 Additionally, there some features of the MarkovJunior programming language which are not yet included: